Literary Techniques for Genre Writers

 Are you tired of "Not this but send us something else" on rejection letters?
 Are you ready to take your writing to the next level?

-Often writers want to take their writing to the next level.
-While they've mastered the basics of plot, character, and setting, they're ready to start looking at the language level and working to make their stories stand out from the rest of the herd and start moving from personalized rejection letters to actual acceptances.
+If you've mastered the basics of plot, character, and setting, this class will get you started working at the language level in order to make your stories stand out from the rest of the herd and move from personalized rejection letters to actual acceptances.

 This class alternates information and examples with writing exercises designed to introduce and strengthen your work with techniques to use such as foreshadowing, alliteration, rhythmic device, allusion, etc, in writing genre fiction.
 Included is discussion of when, how, and where to use such techniques, examples of genre stories using them, pitfalls to avoid, and suggested reading.

-You will emerge from the class with a greater understanding of how to use literary techniques, new insight into several possible techniques, and a number of word lumps produced through in-class writing exercises that you may find can be developed into stories.
+You will emerge from the class with a greater understanding of how to use literary techniques, new insight into possible techniques, and a number of word lumps produced through in-class writing exercises that you can develop into stories.

 A teacher for over three decades at institutions including the Johns Hopkins University, Clarion West, and Indiana University, Cat Rambo is engaging, personable, and supportive, providing insight, encouragement, and inspiration to students who want to pursue writing and publishing speculative fiction.

-This is the class that produced Rachel Swirksy's Hugo-winning flash piece, “If You Were A Dinosaur, My Love."
+This is the class that produced Rachel Swirsky's Hugo-winning flash piece, “If You Were A Dinosaur, My Love."